Which Printer Is Better? Canon or Epson?

 Note: On Epson printers, if you are experiencing a particularly difficult head clogging issue, do not perform any more than 3 nozzle check and head cleaning cycles at a time or the head can overheat and burn out.
 After doing 3 cleaning cycles, shut down the printer for a few hours and start again.
 Keep on running these cycles as necessary until the nozzle check pattern looks like it is free from clogs.

 Canon printers use thermal print head technology whereby the head heats up before printing, essentially dissolving any unwanted debris on the head that would likely cause problems.
-Canon printers also require less cleaning and will survive for longer periods of time of non-use.
+Canon printers also require less cleaning and generally will survive for longer periods of time of non-use.
 Canon printers are designed to be left on and can be set to go into “sleep mode.”
 The printer will wake up from time to time and perform an ink tank agitation procedure, nozzle check and head cleaning procedure on its own, as needed.
 This however does not mean that you will never need to perform a nozzle check and head cleaning procedure, the frequency should be far less though.

 Consistency Over Time